N=(0,2) Deformation of CP(1) Model: Two-dimensional Analog of N=1 Yang-Mills Theory in Four Dimensions: Formulation of the minimal heterotic model

-In this section we will formulate the minimal $\mathcal{N}=(0,2)$ CP$(1)$ sigma model (previously it was studied e.g. in \cite{Witten05, TY1}).
+In this section we will formulate the minimal $\mathcal{N}=(0,2)$ $\mathbf{CP}(1)$ sigma model (previously it was studied e.g. in \cite{Witten05, TY1}).
 We will use $\mathcal{N}=(0,2)$ superfield formalism.
-Note that due to anomaly \cite{MN} it is impossible to generalize this model to CP$(N-1)$.
+Note that due to the anomaly in \cite{MN} it is impossible to generalize this model to $\mathbf{CP}(N-1)$.